Rules for Skat

 After winning the bid, the declarer may:

 • Pick up the skat: Look at the 2 cards, add them to your hand, and discard 2 cards face down.
-Discarded cards count toward your points.
+Discarded cards count toward your points at the end.

 • Play from the hand: Leave the skat untouched.
 This increases the game value.
 The skat still counts as the declarer's points at the end.

-In hand games, the declarer may also announce Schneider (must take 90+ points) or Schwarz (must take all tricks) for extra multipliers.
+In hand games, the declarer may also announce Schneider (must take 90 or more points) or Schwarz (must take all tricks) for extra multipliers.

 Gameplay